jforrest602/projects/AD_Basics.md

 Navigate to: `Computer Configuration > Policies > Windows Settings > Security Settings > Local Policies > Security Options`.

-Right click on `Interactive logon: Message text for users attemptoing to logon` and select `Properties` from the pop-up menu.
+Right click on `Interactive logon: Message text for users attempting to logon` and select `Properties` from the pop-up menu.
 In this instance, the setting is already enabled.

 ![image](https://github.com/user-attachments/assets/dff49c54-e3fb-4f73-a995-50772a9e7fcc)

 ![image](https://github.com/user-attachments/assets/9dff404e-6b39-4ac6-ae4d-d367abc2ab5b)

-Next, right click on `Interactive logon: Message totle for users attempting to log on`, select `Properties`, and, in this case, confirm policy is enabled.
+Next, right click on `Interactive logon: Message title for users attempting to log on`, select `Properties`, and, in this case, confirm policy is enabled.

 ![image](https://github.com/user-attachments/assets/d9ce17cd-da95-4c07-b8f9-5d62bd4997a2)